Kibalchish47/modelling-laminar-flow-python/README.md

 ## The Project
 This project aims to solve the 2D Navier-Stokes equations using the finite difference method for single-phase laminar flow and verify results using the benchmark lid cavity test (with NumPy vectorization for better performance).

-The Navier-Stokes equations and the continuity equation are discretized using a second order finite difference method and solved numerically.
-To ensure a divergence free velocity at the end of each time step, the process of calculating velocity and pressure is as follows:
+The Navier-Stokes equations and the continuity equation are discretized using a second-order finite difference method and solved numerically.
+To ensure a divergence-free velocity at the end of each time step, the process of calculating velocity and pressure is as follows:
-- Calculate intermediate starred velocities that may not necessarily be divergence free by solving the momentum equation without the pressure term.
+- Calculate intermediate starred velocities that may not necessarily be divergence-free by solving the momentum equation without the pressure term.
 This is the predictor step.
-- Differentitate the momentum equation (with the pressure term) and apply continuity to eliminate next time-step velocities.
+- Differentiate the momentum equation (with the pressure term) and apply continuity to eliminate next time-step velocities.
 Thus, we are left with a Poisson equation for pressure in terms of the starred velocities.
-This step gives the pressure field for the next time-step.
+This step gives the pressure field for the next time step.
 - Calculate divergence-free velocities for the next time-step using the newly calculated pressure field and the starred velocities in a corrector step.

 The Result: